Junior Data Analyst

 Indexes are used to speed up data retrieval operations such as SELECT queries

-Q9.
-What kind of cases handled and explain in brief
+Q. What kind of cases have you handled, and can you briefly explain them?

 Handled cases include data cleaning, analysis, visualization and reporting for various industries.